opencast/opencast/docs/guides/admin/docs/modules/waveform.md

     waveform.scale = lin

-This value define the scale of the waveform.
+This value defines the scale of the waveform.
 You can chose between `lin` for linear or `log` for logarithmic scale.